 The project includes three new bridges, two reconstructed bridges, 12 retaining walls, 12,000 linear feet of new noise walls, total roadway reconstruction and new interchange lighting.

 As part of the Ohio Department of Transportation’s (ODOT's) statewide Preliminary Engineering General Services Contract, B&N led a study to identify options for improving capacity along I-77 and SR 8 in both directions in downtown Akron, Ohio.
 B&N evaluated an option that implemented Performance-Based Practical Design (PBPD) to squeeze the additional lane through this system interchange and south of that under six additional overhead bridges.
 The chosen alternative reduced the lane widths from 12 feet to 11 and reduced the left (median) shoulder width to 4 feet.
 The right (outside) shoulder was maintained as 10 feet wide except under the existing bridges where it narrowed to a minimum 4-foot width.

-Implementing PBPD saved the Ohio Department of Transportation (ODOT) over $60M and allowed the improvement to be included in a Design-Build pavement rehabilitation project that was being designed.
+Implementing PBPD saved ODOT over $60 million and allowed the improvements to be included in a Design-Build pavement rehabilitation project that was currently being designed.
 B&N finalized the study and drafted the necessary documentation, including the Design Exceptions that were required for this project.